arsauravkr/Word_Quest/README.md

 - If the letter is in the word, it will be revealed in the correct position(s).
 - If you guess all the letters correctly before running out of attempts, you win!
 - If you run out of attempts before guessing the word, you lose.
+- After each game, you will be asked if you want to play again.

 ## Example